devnyxie/devnyxie.com/content/blog/articles/so_long.md

 - ⚠️ Proper parsing and validation of the map file (374 lines)
 - ⚠️ Properly closing the window and freeing resources, including MLX related ones.
-- ⚡️ Efficient handling of keyboard events (only ~60 lines!)
+- ⚡️ Efficient handling of keyboard events (only ~60 lines)

 ### Parsing and Validation